RhetTbull/exif2findertags/README.md

 Options for use with --all-tags, --tag-group, --tag-match: [mutually exclusive] -G, --group              Include tag group in Finder tag (for example,
-                           'EXIF:Make' instead of 'Make') when used with --all- tags --tag-group, --tag-match.
+                           'EXIF:Make' instead of 'Make') when used with --all- tags, --tag-group, --tag-match.
   --value                  Use only tag value (not tag name) as Finder tag when
-                           used with --all-tags.
+                           used with --all-tags, --tag-group, --tag-match.

 Settings:
   -V, --verbose            Show verbose output.